 Students need to already know what consonants and vowels are.
 They need to know the sounds of the letters they are working with.
 They should be familiar with blending and segmenting orally through previous phonemic awareness practice.

 If students have never done oral blending and segmenting then you’ll have to go back and teach that before you teach them how to do it with letters.
 This is because students need to know how to manipulate individual sounds.
 This is an auditory skill and it can create confusion trying to teach it along with the visuals of the letters.

 You also don’t need to wait until students have learned every single sound before introducing CVC words.
 You can introduce CVC words as soon as students have learned a few letters that you can blend and segment together.

 So for example, if your students have already learned the sounds for a, b, and c, you can introduce the CVC word cab.

 Free printable list of 100+ CVC Words!

 If you’re looking for a good list of CVC words then I have you covered.
-Download my free CVC word list from my freebies library.
-Sign up for my newsletter below for access to the freebies library.
+Download my free CVC word list by signing up for my newsletter below.

 CVC Word Activities